HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 in:

-q: Wie schätzen Sie sich persönlich ein: Wie risikobereit sind Sie im Allgemeinen?
+q: Wie risikobereit sind Sie im Allgemeinen?

 is: